andreipfeiffer/css-in-js/README.md

 - **Global styles**: ability to easily add global styles, as any other style, without the need for using special APIs, or hacks;
 - **SSR**: ability to Server-Side Render the styles, usage with Next.js SSR/SSG
 - **Dedupe**: ability to deduplicate served resources, if a component is used on multiple routes (this might be a Next.js limitation, that could be fixed with module federation on build)
-- **Dead code elimination**: out-of-the-box optimisation for not including styles that are not used in components
+- **Unused code**: out-of-the-box optimisation for removing styles that are not used in components
 - **DX**: Developer eXperience which includes:
    - syntax highlighting
    - code-completion for CSS properties and values
 - **TS**: TypeScript support for library API, either built-in, or via `@types` package
 - **External**: ability to extract styles in a separate file
 - **Prefixes**: out-of-the-box ability to add vendor specific prefixes
-- **Size**: size in KB of the library that is shipped in a production build
+- **Lib**: size in KB of the library that is shipped in a production build
 - **Bundle**: increase in KB (as an average), for an entire single page built for production
 <br />